Randomized algorithms for precise measurement of differentially-private, personalized recommendations: Evaluation

 We conduct our experiments on two datasets, a public Alibaba dataset and an internal dataset derived from our search ads auctions.
 Details for these datasets are given in Appendix \ref{dataset_details}.

-To evaluate our approach, we consider click-through rate to measure user experience, surplus to measure advertiser (creator) experience, and revenue to measure platform experience.
+To evaluate our approach, we analyze click-through rate to measure user experience (requirement 2), surplus to measure advertiser experience (requirement 4), and revenue to measure platform experience (requirement 5).
 In general, we must approximate surplus because we do not know advertisers' truthful valuations for clicks.
 In the public Alibaba dataset, in which the advertiser's bids are not included as part of the data release, we assume that advertiser's click valuations are proportional to the price of the item being advertised.
-In the internal dataset, where we do have bids, we assume that advertisers are bidding ``truthfully,'' which would be the dominant strategy in the second-price auction format.
+In the internal dataset, where we do have bids, we assume that advertisers are bidding ``truthfully,'' which is a dominant strategy in the second-price auction format.
 Additionally, in the internal dataset, we do not know counterfactual click values and thus must approximate them; to do so, we follow the ``direct method'' and use $pClick_{device}$ to estimate clicks.
-Therefore, our metric definitions are as follows: \begin{itemize} \item Click-through-rate (CTR): $\frac{m}{n} \approx \sum_{i=1}^{n} pClick_{device, i}$, \item Advertiser surplus: $\sum_{i=1}^{m}(v_i-p_i) \approx \sum_{i=1}^{n}(b_i-p_i) \times pClick_{device, i}$, \item Platform revenue: $\sum_{i=1}^{m}p_i \approx \sum_{i=1}^{n} p_i \times pClick_{device,i}$, \end{itemize} where $m$ in the total number of clicks, $n$ is the total number of impressions (which we consider to be equal to the number of ad requests/opportunities for the purpose of this work), $p_i$ is the price of a click on the $i^{th}$ ad, $v_i$ is the amount that the $i^{th}$ advertiser values a click on their ad, $pClick_{i, device}$ is the estimated pClick for the internal data, and the real (0/1) logged click for the Taobao dataset, and $b_i$ is the real click bid for the internal dataset and the item price times a proportionality constant for the public dataset.
+Therefore, our metric definitions are as follows: \begin{itemize} \item Click-through-rate (CTR): $\frac{m}{n} \approx \sum_{i=1}^{n} pClick_{device, i}$, \item Advertiser surplus: $\sum_{i=1}^{m}(v_i-p_i) \approx \sum_{i=1}^{n}(b_i \times pClick_{device, i} - p_i )$, \item Platform revenue: $\sum_{i=1}^{n}p_i$, \end{itemize} where $m$ in the total number of clicks, $n$ is the total number of impressions (which we consider to be equal to the number of ad requests/opportunities for the purpose of this work), $p_i$ is the price charged for an impression to the $i^{th}$ ad, $v_i$ is the amount that the $i^{th}$ advertiser values an impression on their ad, $pClick_{i, device}$ is the estimated probability of clicking for the internal data, and the real (0/1) logged click for the Taobao dataset, and $b_i$ is the real click bid for the internal dataset and the item price times a proportionality constant for the public dataset.
 We note that these are offline simulations only, and we ignore any monetary advertiser budget constraints; i.e., advertisers are assumed to have infinite budget.
-Code to reproduce all experiments is available at: \texttt{https://github.com/apple/ml-dprecs}.
+Code to reproduce all experiments is available at: REDACTED.